If you’re in the market for a new condenser microphone, then look no further than the Audio-Technica 20 Series AT2035 Studio Microphone Cardioid.

 The AT2035 Cardioid Condenser Microphone

-The AT2035 is a relatively new model which is designed as an improvement from their classic AT2020 microphone, but with more features and better performance.
+The AT2035 is a relatively new model which is designed as an improvement from their classic AT2020 microphone, except with more features and better performance, but obviously not as premium as something like their AT4050 (also from Amazon).

 Similar to 2020, the AT2035 has what’s called a fixed cardioid pattern, and it’s created specifically to address high SPLs, (sound pressure level) along with very minimal background noise.